Crimea: Places

 Sea of Azov: There is little on the south shore.
 The west shore is marked by the Arabat Spit.
 Behind it is the Syvash or "Putrid Sea", a system of lakes and marshes which in the far north extend west to the Perekop Isthmus.
 Road- and rail-bridges cross the northern part of Syvash.

 Interior: Most of the former capitals of Crimea stood on the north side of the mountains.
 Mangup/Doros (Gothic, Theodoro).
-Bakhchisarai (1532–1783).
+Bakhchysarai (1532–1783).

-Southeast of Bakhchisarai is the cliff-fort of Chufut-Kale/Qirq Or which was used in more warlike times.
+Southeast of Bakhchysarai is the cliff-fort of Chufut-Kale/Qirq Or which was used in more warlike times.
 Simferopol/Ak-Mechet, the modern capital.
-Karasu-Bazar/Bilohorsk was a commercial center.
+Karasu-Bazar/Bilohirsk was a commercial centre.
 Solkhat/Staryi Krym was the old Tatar capital.
 Towns on the northern steppe area are all modern, notably Dzhankoi, a major road- and rail-junction.

 Rivers: The longest is the Salhyr, which rises southeast of Simferopol and flows north and northeast to the Sea of Azov.
 The Alma flows west to reach the Black Sea between Yevpatoria and Sevastopol.
-The shorter Chornaya flows west to Sevastopol Bay.
+The shorter Chorna flows west to Sevastopol Bay.

 Nearby: East of the Kerch Strait the Ancient Greeks founded colonies at Phanagoria (at the head of Taman Bay), Hermonassa (later Tmutarakan and Taman), Gorgippia (later a Turkish port and now Anapa).
 At the northeast point of the Sea of Azov at the mouth of the Don River were Tanais, Azak/Azov and now Rostov-on-Don.
 North of the peninsula the Dnieper turns westward and enters the Black Sea through the east–west Dnieper-Bug Estuary which also receives the Bug River.
-At the mouth of the Bug stood Olvia.
+At the mouth of the Bug stood Olbia.
 At the mouth of the estuary is Ochakiv.
-Odessa stands where the coast turns southwest.
+Odesa stands where the coast turns southwest.
 Further southwest is Tyras/Akkerman/Bilhorod-Dnistrovskyi.